Anatolie Nosatîi

-Anatolie Nosatîi (born 12 September 1972) is the Minister of Defence of the Republic of Moldova.
+Anatolie Nosatîi (born 12 September 1972) is a Moldovan military officer and politician.
+He has served as Minister of Defence of Moldova since 2021 and is currently the longest serving holder of the post.

 Early life and career

 From 1987 to 1990, he studied at the Frunze Republican Boarding School in the Moldovan capital.
 After 1990, he studied in Ukraine, attending a command school in Kyiv before going to study at the Military Academy in Odesa.
 From 1994-2000, he served at the Chisinau Military College (now the Alexandru cel Bun Military Academy), rising to the post of battalion commander.
 In the early years of the 2000s, he commanded the 22nd Peacekeeping Battalion.
 In that decade, he received American education within the United States Armed Forces: first at the Defense Language Institute (1999), the Army Engineer School (1999), the Army Command and General Staff College (2005), and the National Defense University (2012).
 Over the course of six years until December 2014, he operated in the bureaucracy of the General Staff, before briefly serving as the Moldovan military advisor at the United Nations Department of Peace Operations.